Ludwig Ahgren: 2024–present: Return to Twitch

+"Crossing China with no map," the pair stated the rules for the vlog series were, "no highway, no map, no smartphone."
+This presented a considerable challenge as neither spoke more than a few words of Mandarin.
+The pair described their lack of Chinese language ability in detail in a March 2026 video titled, "We Tried to Learn Chinese...
+It Was a Disaster."
+In particular, 'jiǔdiàn' (酒店) the Mandarin word for 'hotel' was a repeated source of confusion.
+Subtitles in the video series indicated their pronunciation was closer to 'jiǔ diǎn' (九点) (nine o'clock), 'zhūjuàn' (猪圈) (pig spot), or 'zìdiǎn' (字典) (dictionary).
+The pair completed their trip in sixteen days, driving over 4,000 kilometers.

 Other ventures

 Music

 In December 2020, Ahgren released a Christmas album, A Very Mogul Christmas, to allow streamers to listen to Christmas music without receiving DMCA strikes.

-On September 28, 2022, Ahgren and Jschlatt, a fellow content creator, founded the YouTube channel "Lud and Schlatts Musical Emporium", a project to release royalty-free recordings of famous compositions and two original songs in the style of Nintendo video game music for use in content creation.
+On September 28, 2022, Ahgren and jschlatt, a fellow content creator, founded the YouTube channel "Lud and Schlatts Musical Emporium", a project to release royalty-free recordings of famous compositions and two original songs in the style of Nintendo video game music for use in content creation.

 The Yard podcast

 In July 2021, Ahgren announced the launch of his new podcast called The Yard podcast with co-hosts Nick Vercillo, Aiden McCaig, and Anthony "Slime" Bruno.
 In April 2022, YouTube CEO Susan Wojcicki appeared as a guest on the podcast.
 On December 7, 2022, they announced on Twitter the launch of season 2 of the podcast with a brand new setup.
 On July 27, 2023, the podcast was nominated for the 13th Streamy Awards in the podcast category.